The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Major Celtic Gods and Goddesses

-There was a Celtic god or goddess for almost everything in life, from war and death, to life and healing.
-There might even be more Gods that we haven’t heard of as they never made it to our modern times, or into recorded history.
+There are Celtic gods and goddesses for almost everything in life, from war and death to life and healing.
+There may even be more Gods that we haven’t heard of as they never made it to our modern times or into recorded history.

-Below are the major Celtic gods that you need to learn about.
-You’ll get to know everything about Celtic gods and goddesses, the meaning of their names, and their roles in mythology.
+Below are the major Celtic gods and Celtic goddesses that appear in Celtic mythology.
+You’ll get to know everything about these Celtic gods and goddesses, the meaning of their names, and their roles in Irish mythology.

-Did you that Dia means God in Irish?
-Bandia means goddess in Gaelic (ban or bean is the Irish for woman).
-Its also interesting to know that Dia dhuit is the term for ‘hello’ in Irish.
-It literally means ‘God be with you’, however it is used by every Irish speaker as a casual greeting more so than a literal blessing.
+Did you know that Dia means God in Irish?
+Bandia means goddess in Gaelic (ban or bean is the Irish word for woman).
+It’s also interesting to know that Dia dhuit is the term for ‘hello’ in Irish.
+It literally translates to ‘God be with you’.
+However, it is used by every Irish speaker as a casual greeting more so than a literal Irish blessing.

 The Tuatha de Danann – Irelands Ancient Supernatural Race